-SITUATION SOLUTION
+SOLUTION

-Pump running - no water 1.
-Fill tank
+1. Fill tank

 2. Clear the water line to the pump

-Pump doesn't run 1.
-Check the pump switch
+1. Check the pump switch

 2. Check the 12 volt fuses

 3. Check the electrical connections

 4. Check the battery

 All of the water should be drained from the fresh water system when the unit is not in use for more than one week.
 For more detailed information regarding the water pump, refer to the water pump manufacturer's brochure in your Owner's Information Package.